-These may include factors such as infrastructure development, population growth, employment opportunities, and local amenities that contribute to an area's desirability.
+These may include infrastructure development, population growth, employment opportunities, and local amenities contributing to an area’s desirability.

 By monitoring these indicators within specific neighborhoods or regions, investors can make informed decisions about where to allocate resources in anticipation of increased property value appreciation.